mojtaba-esk/scooter-event-reporting-service/README.md

 # NordSec Scootin
 This is a backend service that exposes a REST-like API intended for scooter event collecting and reporting to mobile clients.
+Mobile clients can query scooter locations and statuses in any rectangular location (e.g. two pair of coordinates), and filter them by status.
+While there will be no actual mobile clients, another service called `dummy-client` is implemented which spawns a configurable number of fake clients that run nearly simultanouse in individual _Goroutines_ (finding scooters, travelling for 10-15 seconds whilst updating location every 3 seconds, and resting for 2-5 seconds before starting next trip).

 To see details and examples about the APIs head over to the [API Documentation](APIs.md).